ragingwind/bumpup/readme.md

 ## Options

-- regex: Choose the way of parse the package.json. json is default
+- regex: Choose the way of parse the package.json. json is default.
-- output: Output file name, If given no filename for output then source file will be overwritten
+- output: Output file name, If given no filename for output then source file will be overwritten.
-- verbose: Show what is going on
+- verbose: Show what is going on.

 ## License